 There are a number of qualifications which meet the requirements.
-They are published on www.acecqa.gov.au/qualifications to the child's weight.
-The EpiPen Jr[®] is recommended for a child weighing 10-20kg.
-An EpiPen[®] is recommended for use when a child is in excess of 20kg.
+They are published on www.acecqa.gov.au/qualifications

 Adrenaline auto-injection device: A device containing a single dose of adrenaline, delivered via a spring-activated needle, which is concealed until administered.